lijumjose/VIPMP/src/pages/docs/manage_pricing/index.md

 ## Error codes specific to Fetch Price List API

-The following table lists the error codes that are speific to the Fetch Price List API:
+The following table lists the error codes that are specific to the Fetch Price List API:

 | Code | Message | Applicable API calls | HTTP Code |
 |--|--|--|--|